kidGodzilla/jQuery-Motion-Blur-Gallery/README.md

         });

 This will instantiate a new motion-blur gallery, without the pagination bullets, centered on the second slide (instead of the first).

+# Notes

+You can nest any HTML inside the list items that you like (avoid fixed or absolute positioning).

+The only caveat is that this version of the gallery assumes each `<li>` (list item) is of uniform size and style.

 # Credits